Excellent programme from the BBC on Freud's relevance today and the far reaching benefits of Psychodynamic Psychotherapy. A worthwhile listen.

 We agree a date and time on the phone.
 That is all.
 It is a short conversation whereby minimal information is given and yet it is a BIG step and ACTION towards desired change.

 My personal approach to the therapeutic relationship is egalitarian and collaborative.

-When an individual decides to come to therapy - after our first initial session - if we decide to work together we then agree a day and time that will be the"therapeutic hour" in which we will work in the alliance, processing and working through the issues and problems that prompted them to take action call and come to see me.
+When an individual decides to come to therapy - after our first initial session - if we decide to work together we then agree a day and time that will be "your session" in which we will work in the alliance, processing and working through the issues and problems that prompted them to take action call and come to see me.